dwyl/phase-three/douro.md

 _good_ air quality,
-there is road noise/pollution, limited access to nature and little space for growing our own food.
+there is road noise/pollution, limited access to nature and little space for growing our own organic food.

-We need _space_ to grow our own food and imagination!
+We need _space_ to grow our own food and imaginations! 💭

-## Souselo
+## Souselo 📍

 The land we are considering is based in **`Souselo`**:
 [wikipedia.org/wiki/Souselo](https://pt.wikipedia.org/wiki/Souselo)